coreinfrastructure/best-practices-badge/doc/implementation.md

 it will help people make improvements.
 Many of these sections are notes on how to repeat some task in the future, or notes that may help future changes.
-This is named "implementation", but it also covers verification issues (including testing).
+This document is named "implementation", but it also covers verification issues (including testing).

 See also [requirements.md](../requirements.md) and [design.md](../design.md).